 Arion’s heart rate is over 250 BPM from the start of the gallop.
 This abnormally fast heart rate is a health warning sign that might suggest a cardiac disease.
 This discovery is noteworthy for multiple training sessions of this horse.
 The ECG obtained automatically during the same training session might be analyzed after a consultation with a veterinarian.
 A heart arrhythmia was found.
 This heart issue must be explored since, if left untreated, it might lead to sudden death.
 Because the trainer has been monitoring the horse in a timely manner, he may contact his veterinarian to investigate and perhaps treat the arrhythmia.

-7. Profile the data of a successful horse to prepare the next generation
+7. Profile the data of a successful horse thanks to the longitudinal follow-up

-Monitoring young horses from the moment they start training is a good way of obtaining tangible data on their progress.
-These data then provides objective support for decision making and supports your feelings about the condition of your two-year-olds.
-Followed throughout its career, a horse has a life book of its career, and his data can be used again as a reference when welcoming the next generation.
+This data then offers objective support for decision making and supports your feelings about the condition of your two-year-old.
+Followed throughout his career, a horse has a life book of his career, and this set of data can be used again as a reference when welcoming the next generations.

 Keywords: young horses, race, data base, training, monitor, evaluate